rowcased/rowcased.github.io/codewars.md

 * 371 ~ number correct solutions submitted
 * 93.3% ~ overall satisfaction rating

 <h2 id="moderator"><br>4.
-Site Moderator</h2>
+Site Contributor</h2>

-Codewars just recently assigned a few moderators but the site is regularly maintained by an unofficial network of power-users with full site privileges.
+Codewars only just recently assigned a few moderators.
+Still, the site is regularly maintained by an unofficial network of power-users with full privileges.
 On any given day I may take part in a variety of activities to assist users with their code or contribute to maintaining the overall quality of the site.

 * directly edit live production code
 * answer questions on the dashboard